Rachanastasia/portfolio-new/README.md

 #### getMediumArticles.js

-Fetches and parses the RSS feed, preparing the blog posts for the client
+Fetches and parses the RSS feed, preparing the Blog posts for the client

 ### /client